Pranay-Patil2006/pranay_Week1/README.md

 <details>
   <summary>Day 1 - Introduction to Verilog RTL Design and Synthesis</summary>

-# RTL Design and Synthesis Workshop Notes

-This repository contains comprehensive notes from a workshop covering RTL design simulation and synthesis using open-source tools.

 ## Table of Contents
 - [RTL Simulation](#rtl-simulation)
 - [Design and Testbench](#design-and-testbench)